jacobmee/smartank/README.md

 # Smartank
-A IOT device, which is enabled to connect to ORP, PH, Tempreture meter
+A IOT device, which is enabled to connect to ORP, PH, Temperature meter.

+Technologies:
+FLASH, Prometheus, Grafana